Berberis trifoliolata: Taxonomy

 Berberis trifoliolata was scientifically described and named by Stefano Moricand in 1841.
 As part of the disagreement among botanists regarding the correct classification of many species of Mahonia as part of Berberis, it was renamed Mahonia trifoliolata by Friedrich Karl Georg Fedde in 1901.
 A further synonym was added by Amos Arthur Heller with his argument that it belonged in the genus Odostemon proposed by Constantine Samuel Rafinesque in 1817, as Odostemon trifoliolatus.
 A paper published by Joseph Edward Laferrière in 1997 summarized the arguments for Mahonia being more properly classified as a synonym of Berberis and supported the species being known under its original name of Berberis trifoliolata.
 As of 2023, this is the most common classification by botanists.

 Ecology

 The plant is well adapted to hot temperatures and dry conditions.
 In areas where it occurs naturally, the fruits are eaten by birds and small animals use the plant for cover.
 The shrub is also considered to be a good nectar source for honey bees and other insects.
-As the trifoliate leaves are tough and spiny, they aren't eaten by cattle or deer.
+As the trifoliate leaves are tough and spiny, they are not eaten by cattle or deer.